VoxAntiqua/Phone-Number-Validator/README.md

 5555555555
 555-555-5555
 (555)555-5555
+This implementation uses a number of regex patterns stored in an array.
+The check button calls a function that checks the input string against each pattern in the array.
-This tool is being developed as an exercise for FreeCodeCamp.org's course in JavaScript and Data Structures.
+This tool was developed as an exercise for FreeCodeCamp.org's course in JavaScript and Data Structures.